-From sunsets on saltwater to classic fall foliage, Whatcom County is home two iconic highway routes, both of which are officially designated as scenic drives.
+From sunsets on saltwater to classic fall foliage, Bellingham and Whatcom county are home to two iconic highway routes, both of which are officially designated as scenic drives.

 Hugging the shoreline just south of Bellingham, Chuckanut Drive is Washington State’s original scenic byway.
 Shown on maps as WA State Highway 11, the route begins at I-5 exit 231 in Burlington and continues 20 miles north to Bellingham.

 This is a favorite and historic entry into Whatcom County.
 Completed in 1896, Chuckanut Drive was the first land access to the Bellingham Bay community of Fairhaven.

 At milepost 14, Chuckanut Drive passes Larrabee State Park, the first designated State Park in Washington.
 With access to the beach, tidepools, and trails.
 Encompassing 2,000+ acres, Larrabee is a favorite among locals and tourists.
 Chuckanut Drive ends in the Historic Fairhaven District, known for its Victorian-era red-brick architecture, quaint shops and delcious restaurants.

 Mount Baker Highway is State route 542, stretching from East Bellingham toward snow-capped Mt.
 Baker.

 Within the first five miles, Bellingham’s urban feel gives way to rolling farmland and alpine vistas.
 The highway was built gradually in the late 1800s as an access road for the lucrative logging industry and its rich history is well documented.
 Between mileposts 10 and 34, the road passes through the close-knit communities of Nugent’s Corner, Deming, Kendall, Maple Falls and Glacier.